ZenarchistCode/ZenModPack/readme.txt

 Change Notes:

 5th June 2025 - Minor changes/fixes:
+- Fixed debug message spam when cooking on a stick
 - Fixed potential nullpointer on ZenMap when used with Expansion Quests
 - Added #define ZENANTICOMBATLOGOUT
 - Moved ZenShove to its own .pbo